last modified: 02 Feb 2021

 Finally, we welcome papers that show concrete examples where real robotic systems benefit from knowledge representation, for instance in:

-The Special Session on KR & Robotics will allow contributions of both regular papers (9 pages) and short papers (4 pages), excluding references, prepared and submitted according to Authors Guidelines for KR2021.
+The Special Session on KR & Robotics will allow contributions of both regular papers (9 pages) and short papers (4 pages), excluding references, prepared and submitted according to the authors guidelines detailed on the submission page .